finos/spring-bot/README.md

 SPDX-License-Identifier: Apache-2.0

+# For Maintainers

-# Branches
+## Branches

 There are two main branches:

-`spring-bot-master`:  new code for the multi-platform Symphony / Microsoft Teams bot builder `symphony-java-toolkit-master`: legacy code for when this project only supported symphony.
+- `spring-bot-master`:  new code for the multi-platform Symphony / Microsoft Teams bot builder
+- `symphony-java-toolkit-master`: legacy code for when this project only supported symphony.

-# Releasing This Project (For Maintainers)
+## Releasing This Project

 In order to do a release: